WadeLWright/justwrighttechnologies/README.md

 - Dynamic color customization for brand flexibility
 - Fully responsive design for all device sizes
 - Dark mode support with easy toggling
+- Smooth animations and transitions using Framer Motion

 ## Getting Started